CryptozombiesHQ/cryptozombie-lessons/en/2/6-importfiles.md

 1. Import the other modules into `lib.rs`

-2. Update the definition of our `ZombieContract` trait to implement
+2. Update the definition of our `ZombieContract` contract supertrait to contain all the other module traits